-At Barnardos, we aim to reduce child abuse and neglect by supporting families to keep children and young people safe at home.
+At Barnardos, we aim to protect children who are at risk of abuse, neglect or danger by supporting families to keep children and young people safe at home before the issues escalate.
 We support children and young people who have experienced trauma to recover and thrive.